shakeel-faiz/FF/11Nov-17/07-NDS.md

 ## What is an NDS file?

-The ".nds" file extension is commonly associated with Nintendo DS (Dual Screen) game ROMs (Read-Only Memory).
-The Nintendo DS is a handheld gaming console that was released by Nintendo in 2004.
-ROMs are digital copies of game cartridges or discs, allowing users to play games on emulators or flashcarts.
+The ".nds" file extension is commonly associated with **Nintendo DS (Dual Screen)** game ROMs (Read-Only Memory).
+The Nintendo DS is a handheld gaming console that was released by Nintendo in 2004; while ROMs are digital copies of game cartridges or discs allowing users to play games on emulators or flashcarts.

-If you have a .nds file, it likely contains the game data for a Nintendo DS game.
-To play the game, you would typically use a Nintendo DS emulator on your computer or a flashcart on an actual Nintendo DS console.
-Emulators simulate the hardware of the original console, allowing you to play games on a different platform, while flashcarts are physical devices that allow you to load and play ROMs on the original console.
+If you have a .NDS file, it likely contains the game data for a Nintendo DS game.
+To play the game, you would typically use a Nintendo DS emulator on your computer or flashcart on actual Nintendo DS console.
+Emulators simulate hardware of original console allowing you to play games on different platform, while flashcarts are physical devices that allow you to load and play ROMs on original console.

 ## NDS file - More Information